Meetpatel006/hackathone-backend/docs/PROJECT_REPLICATION_GUIDE.md

 This guide provides instructions on how to manually replicate this project in a new repository, ensuring every file and commit reflects your work.
 This is particularly useful for hackathon projects where you need to demonstrate your individual contributions.

-## Initial Setup
+## Setup

-1. Create a new empty directory for your project.
-2. Initialize a new Git repository:
-    ```bash
-    git init
-    ```
-3. Create a `.gitignore` file to prevent unnecessary files from being tracked.
+Create a `.gitignore` file to prevent unnecessary files from being tracked.

 ## Folder and File Structure